Bundy-Mundi/firebase_auth_boilerplate/README.md

 # Firebase Authentication Boilerplate

-This application is still in progress...
+This app is focused on implementing firebase's client-side features.

+## Features
+- Handled routing with Node JS, with using Pug.
+- CRUD for user, product (Still in progress).

 ## Things to do
+- [] Better UI

 ## Installation